mako-framework/docs/02_routing_and_controllers/03_request.md

 $body = $this->request->getBody();
 ```

-The `getData` method returns a parameter collection containing the data corresponding to the request method (query string for `GET` requests, post data for `POST` requests and the parsed body for any other type of request).
+The `getData` method returns a parameter collection containing the data corresponding to the request method (query string for `GET` requests, post data or a parsed body for `POST` requests and the parsed body for any other type of request).

 ```
 $data = $this->request->getData();